Tri-panel Arbitration: A Time When Three Heads Can Be Better Than One - ADR Systems

 News

-In tri-panel arbitrations, there are two party arbitrators and a neutral arbitrator.
+In a tri-panel arbitration, there are two party arbitrators and a neutral arbitrator.
 Like a jury, the three arbitrators are required to deliberate and act together, and this gives a good likelihood of a fair result.

 Last summer, Hon.
 Michael R. Panter, (Ret.), senior mediator and arbitrator at ADR Systems, wrote an article about tri-panel arbitrations for the Chicago Daily Law Bulletin titled “Tri-panel arbitration: A time when three heads can be better than one.”